 - date of diagnosis

-- symptoms to watch for and possible long-term side effects
+- list any symptoms to watch out for and possible long-term side effects

 - assess your recovery

 - ask how you’re feeling and coping with life after cancer

 - monitor and treat any ongoing side effects and talk to you about any late side effects of treatment to watch out for

 - look for any signs that the cancer may be coming back

 - check any new symptoms

 - ask if you have any concerns or questions